Charlesetc/redis-struct/README.md

 ##### Customizable Database Keys

-The full parameters of ROStruct.new() are as follows:
+The full parameters of RedisStruct.new() are as follows:

 ```
-ROStruct.new(hash=nil, prefix = 'rostruct', suffix = nil, database)
+RedisStruct.new(hash=nil, prefix = 'redis-struct', suffix = nil, database)
 ```

-The hash, as you've seen, can be used to initialize an ROStruct.
+The hash, as you've seen, can be used to initialize an RedisStruct.

-The prefix, by default 'rostruct', is used in the first part of the database key.
+The prefix, by default 'redis_struct', is used in the first part of the database key.

-The suffix must be unique to each instance of ROStruct.
-It's default value is an object id in ROStruct's internal workings.
+The suffix must be unique to each instance of RedisStruct.
+It's default value is an object id in RedisStruct's internal workings.

-To access the same ROStruct from different scopes, specify the same prefix and suffix in ROStruct.new()
+To access the same RedisStruct from different scopes, specify the same prefix and suffix in RedisStruct.new()

-Also note that to include a prefix or suffix without a starting hash you must use nil or an empty hash: `ROStruct.new( nil, 'myprefix', 'mysuffix', $redis )`
+Also note that to include a prefix or suffix without a starting hash you must use nil or an empty hash: `RedisStruct.new( nil, 'myprefix', 'mysuffix', $redis )`

 ## Installation

 ```
-gem install rostruct
+gem install redis-struct
 ```

 ```
-require 'rostruct'
+require 'redis-struct'
 ```

 ## Contributing